nandinirao1/Material-Sorting-Robot/index.md

 headstone image goes here

 # First Milestone
-My first milestone was setting up my Raspberry Pi and then training my object detection model.
-After setting up the Raspberry Pi, I found a pre labelled version of the trashnet dataset, which has images of materials such as glass, paper, cardboard, plastic, metal, and trash.
-I  found a pre trained model on Tensorflow (mobilenet V2) to customize in order to train my model.
+<p>My first milestone was setting up my Raspberry Pi and building and controlling my robotic arm.
+The parts for the robotic arm came in a kit.
+To build it, I just assembled the provided parts.
+The grabbing attachment could be attached horizontally or vertically on the arm, so I decided to keep it vertical so that it would be easier to grab items on the ground.
+The  arm uses 4 servo motors - 1 to control the base, 2 to control the arm, and 1 to control the grabbing attachment.</p> <p>After assembling the arm, I wired the servo motors.
+Each servo motor is connected to 0V, 5V, and a GPIO pin.
+A diagram of the wiring can be found below.
+When I finished wiring, my next step was to program the arm to pick an object up, move, and drop it somewhere else.
+You can find the code I used to program the arm to do this below.
+My next step will be to train a machile learning model so that eventually, the robot's movements will depend on what material it recognizes in front of it, in contrast to the current hard coded software.</p>

 <!-- milestone video here-->
 milestone video coming soon